-Looking for the best car insurance quotes?
-Our advisors can help you compare the lowest rates and coverage from over 50 insurance companies in Canada.
+Looking for the best car insurance quote and savings?
+Our advisors can help you compare the lowest rates and coverage from the top auto insurance companies in Canada.

 Drivers choose ThinkInsure because we help you save more and get insured quickly.
 We know you are busy.
 You don't want to spend valuable time looking for the best car insurance rates.
 Simply start a quote online or give us a call.
 We'll help you save more and get the auto insurance coverage you need.

 ThinkInsure is committed to helping you in these uncertain times.
 We’re open for business remotely.
 You can call or email us with questions about car insurance, payments or claims.
 You can also get quotes online 24/7.

 Compare quotes from the top auto insurance companies in a couple of minutes and save more!

 Enter your postal code and some basic information.

 See best quotes from the leading insurance companies.

 Choose the cheapest rate.
 Confirm the details with our experts and buy your insurance.Get Quotes